SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 ```
 Keep in mind most handlers are made and tested using the latest legit Steam versions, so provide information about what version of the game you have.

 Also provide a debug log of the Nucleus Co-op error or crash: Open Nucleus Co-op settings by pressing the gear icon at the top right of the Nucleus UI.
 Check the box labelled Enable Debug Log, then press Save and Close.
-Run the handler you are having trouble with again and a log file will be created in the same folder as the Nucleus Co-Op exe, called debug-log.txt.
+Run the handler you are having trouble with again and a log file will be created in the same folder as the Nucleus Co-op exe, called debug-log.txt.
 You can also ask for support in our discord.

 #### 18.- A Nucleus Co-op handler doesn't launch / is not working, why?

-Make sure you are using latest Nucleus Co-Op version and the handler latest version too.
+Make sure you are using latest Nucleus Co-op version and the handler latest version too.
 Here are other things you can try:

-1. Read the game handler author's notes that appear at the bottom of the UI, read them carefully as they contain important information related to the handler functionality.
+1. Read the game handler author's notes that appear under the game cover, read them carefully as they contain important information related to the handler functionality.

 2. Check that your antivirus program or windows defender is not deleting or blocking any Nucleus Co-op files.